NCERT Book Solutions For Class 10 Economics Chapter 4 Globalisation and the Indian Economy

 Globalisation and The Indian Economy Summary

-Chapter 4 – ‘Globalisation And The Indian Economy’ from NCERT class 10 Economics books discuss globalisation across the world.
+Chapter 4 – ‘Globalisation And The Indian Economy’ from NCERT Class 10 Economics book discusses globalisation across the world.
 It defines globalisation as the integration between countries through foreign trade and foreign investments by multinational corporations (MNCs).
-The impact of globalisations, how globalisation has contributed to the development of the country, rapid improvement in the field of technology and liberalisation have also been discussed in this chapter.
+The impact of globalisation, how globalisation has contributed to the development of the country, rapid improvement in the field of technology and liberalisation have also been discussed in this chapter.

-Other important topics that the students will read this chapter include:
+Other important topics that the students will read in this chapter include:

 - Foreign Trade and Integration of Markets

 - Factors that have enabled Globalisation